Root Canal Treatment

 - Premature tooth or tooth with limited tooth structure may fracture during treatment.

 When such complications occur, the success rate may be affected and additional follow-up treatment may be required.

 Curved and long canals shown in the radiograph can cause procedural errors

 Calcification causing narrow canals can increase the chance of procedure errors

-Complications to a patient’s general health due to root canal treatment are rare.
+Overall, complications to a patient’s general health due to root canal treatment are rare.
 If these complications do arise, it is usually due to the patient’s pre-existing medical condition.
-If he/she is allergic to certain medications or materials, or has any health condition that requires special care, the dentist or endodontist should be informed before the start of the treatment.
+If he/she is allergic to certain medications or materials or has any health condition that requires special care, the dentist or endodontist should be informed before the start of the treatment.